Healthdirect Free Australian health advice you can count on.

 Intermittent fasting can be safe for some people, but it is not suitable for everyone.

-Usually, you will feel hungry when you first start intermittent fasting and you may also experience headaches.
-Your body should become used to the intermittent fasting.
+When you first start intermittent fasting, you will feel hungry.
+You may also experience headaches.
+Your body is likely to become used to intermittent fasting over time.

-You may need to increase how much water you drink to make sure you don’t become dehydrated, as your body relies not only on water but also fluid from the food that you normally eat to keep hydrated.
+You may need to increase how much water you drink to make sure you do not become dehydrated.
+Your body relies not only on water but also on fluids from the food that you normally eat to stay hydrated.

-If you are having treatment for cancer or taking diabetes medicines, you should speak to your doctor to see if intermittent fasting is safe for you.
+If you are having treatment for cancer or taking diabetes medicines, be sure to talk to your doctor to see if intermittent fasting is safe for you.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-Some research has shown that the benefits of intermittent fasting on your health and weight are due to eating fewer calories and that the timing of when you eat doesn’t make a difference.
+Some research has shown that the benefits of intermittent fasting on your health and weight are due to eating fewer calories.
+The timing of when you eat may not make a difference.

-Recent research in humans has found that while you may lose weight with intermittent fasting, you don’t get the same health benefits as other diets that reduce calories while still making sure that you get the nutrients you need.
+Recent research in humans has found that although you may lose weight with intermittent fasting, you do not get the same health benefits as you do from some other diets.
+Diets that reduce calories while still making sure that you get the nutrients you need can provide more health benefits.
 This may be because you are not getting enough of the right nutrients in your diet with intermittent fasting.

-Other research has shown that only eating at certain times of the day can help with how your body processes sugar and your blood pressure, even if you are not eating less calories.
+Other research has shown that only eating at certain times of the day can help with how your body processes sugar and your blood pressure, even if you are not eating fewer calories.
+Intermittent fasting may improve your metabolism and in turn reduce your risk of cardiovascular and metabolic diseases.

 When should I see a doctor?

-If you are considering intermittent fasting, you should see your doctor before you start, to make sure it’s right for you.
-They also may need to adjust your medicine doses if you have any.
+If you are considering intermittent fasting, you should see your doctor before you start, to make sure it is right for you.
+They may also need to adjust your medicine doses if you take regular medicines.

 If you are intermittent fasting, a dietitian can advise you about what foods you should eat to make sure that you are still getting all the nutrients you need.